simongowing1/simongowing1/README.md

 - 🔭 I’m currently working on a natural wine app for Berlin
 - 🌱 I’m currently learning to write tests with Jest
+- 👾 I'm currently having fun with code every morning as part of Kater Klub
 - 👯 I’m looking to collaborate on projects to improve the relationship between users and technology